Zaozhuang Shandong, China Travel Guide

 For longer visits, Zaozhuang and its surrounding region present ample opportunities for exploration.

-A focused trip covering Zaozhuang's main attractions.
+A concentrated trip covering Zaozhuang's main attractions.

 Combine local highlights with a significant cultural excursion.